 WCAG and W3C might be familiar acronyms, but what do they mean?
 And what, if anything, you should be doing about it?
 No matter what your role, everyone needs to have a basic understanding.
 That’s because we are living in a digital age.
 The article, WCAG for people who haven’t read them, is a good place to start.

-WCAG – Web Content Accessibility Guidelines 2.0, can a bit off-putting at first.
+WCAG – Web Content Accessibility Guidelines 2.1, can a bit daunting at first.
 That’s because this is an international document and doesn’t translate well in all languages.
 The guidelines are also very long.
 Alan Dalton has taken away the legalese and provided a simpler and more user-friendly explanation of these guidelines.
 He covers text, operating the website, understanding content, ensuring the site works on all devices.

-The article has links to more complex documents such as Understanding WCAG 2.0, and the Techniques for WCAG 2.0 – together they become 1,200 printed pages.
+Dalton’s article has links to more complex documents such as Understanding WCAG 2.0, and the Techniques for WCAG 2.0 – together they become 1,200 printed pages.
 The W3C – World Wide Web Consortium, released the next version, WCAG 2.1. in 2018.
 However, the key information remains current.

 Web accessibility is becoming increasingly important as we move ever closer to reliance on computers and other internet devices.
 Web accessibility is not just a matter for people who are blind or have low vision.

 All webpages, blog pages, or uploaded documents or pictures should be accessible.
 Dalton’s information is good for website managers and others who provide newsfeeds, documents and pictures for their website.
 You can access more information in the ICT and UD section of this website.